Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/a-great-example-of-a-terrible-pie-chart.md

 ## What Time Is It?

-Another piece of important advice for pie-charts is that you should start the first segment at 12 o’clock.
+Another piece of important advice for pie-charts is that you should start the first segment at 12 o'clock.
 It is easier to interpret the values of segments that start at 0, 90, 180 and 270 degrees.
 It is unlikely that subsequent values will start at these points, but you can help everyone out by starting the first value at 0 degrees!

-If you imagine a pie chart with three values, 50%, 25% and 25%, you wouldn’t need any value labels to know those numbers – it would be really obvious.
+If you imagine a pie chart with three values, 50%, 25% and 25%, you wouldn't need any value labels to know those numbers – it would be really obvious.
 Sadly, real life data often fails to divide itself nicely right-angled segments.

 Error five, not a single value is placed on 0, 90, 180 or 270 degrees.

 ## Too Much Information

 Pie charts stop working entirely when you add too many segments.
-The safe bet is to stick the first four segments on and then gather up everything else into an “Other” segment.
+The safe bet is to stick the first four segments on and then gather up everything else into an "Other" segment.
 Attempting to display every segment of information often ends up in [a car-crash of pie chart labels](/blog/2011/09/the-latest-shameful-pie-chart/).

 Error six, too many segments.

 ## Enough Already

 That is surely plenty to be getting on with.
-The main error is actually using a pie chart in the first place, but it really doesn’t help when you ignore all of the sensible conventions for using a chart.
+The main error is actually using a pie chart in the first place, but it really doesn't help when you ignore all of the sensible conventions for using a chart.
 If you broke this many rules with any chart it would look terrible, but it is so easy to mess up a pie chart because it is fundamentally flawed in the first place.

-Let’s just imagine what things might have looked like if we had just used a more appropriate chart in the first place – for fairness I have styled this to also look like it was made in the eighties!
+Let's just imagine what things might have looked like if we had just used a more appropriate chart in the first place – for fairness I have styled this to also look like it was made in the eighties!

 :::figure{.inset}
 :img{src="/img/2015/07/same_thing_but_with_columns.jpg" alt="This Column Chart Provides Chronology" loading="lazy"}